centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 inherits_parent               This directive indicates whether or not the dependency inherits dependencies of the service that is being depended upon
                               (also referred to as the master service).
-In other words, if the master service is dependent upon other services and any one of those dependencies fail, this dependency will also fail. execution_failure_criteria    This directive is used to specify the criteria that determine when the dependent service should not be actively checked.
+In other words, if the master service is dependent upon other services and any one of those dependencies fail, this dependency will also fail. failure_criteria              This directive is used to specify the criteria that determine when the dependent service should not be actively checked.
                               If the master service is in one of the failure states we specify, the dependent service will not be actively checked.
                               Valid options are a combination of one or more of the following (multiple options are separated with commas): o = fail on an OK state, w = fail on a WARNING state, u = fail on an UNKNOWN state, c = fail on a CRITICAL state, and p = fail on